Clyde Hill, Washington

 Clyde Hill is a city located in King County, Washington.
 It is part of the Eastside region, located to the east of Seattle, and is bordered by the cities and towns of Bellevue, Kirkland, Medina, Yarrow Point and Hunts Point.
-The population was 2,984 at the 2010 census.
+The population was 3,126 at the 2020 census.

-Based on per capita income, Clyde Hill ranks 4th of 522 areas in the state of Washington to be ranked.
-In 2014, it was listed as the most affluent town in Washington State by Slate.

-Clyde Hill is also ranked 10th in the United States for most landscapers hired per square mile, at about 1,000 households per mile.

 The majority of Clyde Hill is zoned for single-family use with the exception of two commercially zoned areas: a gas station and a coffee shop.
-In addition to a small government zone, the City is home to four schools: two public schools - Clyde Hill Elementary and Chinook Middle School; and two private schools: Bellevue Christian School and Sacred Heart School.
-The City's minimum lot size is 20,000 square feet, although many smaller lots exist that pre-date the incorporation of the City.
+In addition to a small government zone, the city is home to four schools: two public schools - Clyde Hill Elementary and Chinook Middle School; and two private schools: Bellevue Christian School and Sacred Heart School.
+The city's minimum lot size is 20,000 square feet, although many smaller lots exist that pre-date the incorporation of the city.